 While the lineup has continually coalesced around lead singer and songwriter Dwayne Seagraves, the collective has always had a guiding vision and goal: to create music that seeks to simultaneously demystify and deify the human experience.

-The band’s new album, Amerikana, The Davidians’ first since 2009, is scheduled for release in June 2017 on Picture In My Ear Records.
+The band’s new album, Amerikana, The Davidians’ first since 2009, was released in June 2017 on Picture In My Ear Records.
 Amerikana represents a new direction for the band, with the dreamy, flowing sound of albums past infused with a fresh sense of inspiration, energy and purpose.
 An eclectic, yet cohesive, set of songs that glorify the human spirit while condemning those who seek to destroy it.

 Seagraves states that Amerikana also celebrates what he views as true magic: human will put to action.
 Through his songs, he hopes to convey the sense that human beings have been the sole source of all great insights and achievements throughout history, and that power originates from within individuals rather than from gods, governments or other external sources.

 The band’s new lineup brings a range of talent, experience and inspiration to The Stevenson Ranch Davidians’ sound.
-In addition to longtime Davidians’ bassist Jessica Latiolait, guitarist Rob Campanella is a member of The Brian Jonestown Massacre and The Quarter After, while his brother, drummer and backing vocalist Andy Campanella, is a veteran of Occult Wisdom, Imogene, Chief Nowhere.
+In addition to longtime Davidians’ bassist Jessica Latiolait, guitarist Rob Campanella is an ex member of The Brian Jonestown Massacre and also currently plays in The Quarter After.
 Guitarist Misha Bullock, the sole Englishman in the fold, formerly played with Tennis System.